I Felt an Energy. A Green Energy.

 To get a closer look, I walked down the steps and saw a great blue heron at the water’s edge.
 Slowly and quietly I approached, hoping not to startle it.
 I wanted to take off my shoes and tiptoe at the edge like the heron, but I didn’t have a towel.
 Instead, I plunged both hands into the water like some metaphorical baptism, wiggling my fingers in the sand.

-As I drove home, so many thoughts raced through my mind.
+Driving home, so many thoughts raced through my mind.
 I tried to imagine heavy construction equipment and large semis passing back and forth on the dilapidated strip connecting the island to the mainland, and couldn’t, and thought that my journey up the rather long hill was a lot like the fight to protect the island.

 How can we deny such pleasure and peacefulness to our children and our children’s children?
 Hopefully future generations will know this beautiful place and know the people who preserved it loved it as much as they will.